 The holders of common shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at meetings of the Company.

-The Company has a total of 645 stockholders as at December 31, 2020 and 2019.
+The Company has a total of 629 and 645 stockholders as at December 31, 2021 and 2020, respectively.

 The number of issued and outstanding shares of common stock are as follows: